qlsinori/FAR-LO/README.md

 Please reminder to specify the parameter in the scripts.

 ## TODO List and ETA
-- [x] Inference code and pretrained models (2024-12-13)
+- [x] Inference code and pretrained models
-- [ ] Code for reproducing the test-set results
+- [x] Code for reproducing the test-set results
-- [ ] Training code and training data preparation
+- [x] Training code and training data preparation

 ### Acknowledgments